-We're always looking for tips to make the most of our time at the Happiest Place on Earth.
-One of the best ways to save time and get the most of your trip is through the Disneyland FASTPASS Service.
-It's FREE and available to all park guests.
+We're always looking for tips to make the most of our time at The Happiest Place on Earth.
+One of the best ways to save time and get the most of your trip is through the Disneyland FASTPASS service.
+It's FREE and available to all park guests!

 While it can seem a little confusing at first, once you know how it works, it can mean the difference between a 10-minute wait (or less) and a two-hour wait.
-We like to think of it as one of our many tools for maximizing time at Disneyland and Disney California Adventure!
+We like to think of it as one of our many handy tools for maximizing our time at Disneyland and Disney California Adventure!
 With the information provided in this post, you can too.

-The Disneyland FASTPASS Service allows you to skip the lines for some of your favorite attractions in Disneyland and Disney California Adventure Parks.
-Today, we're walking you through all of the ins and outs of the Disneyland FASTPASS Service.
+The Disneyland FASTPASS service allows you to skip the lines for some of your favorite attractions in Disneyland and Disney California Adventure Parks.
+Today, we're walking you through all of the ins and outs of the Disneyland FASTPASS service.
 Let's jump right to it!

 How to Use Disneyland FASTPASS Service

 A number of Disneyland Resort attractions (listed below) offer FASTPASS, which allows you to skip the regular line or reserve a spot at a show.
-To use the Disneyland FASTPASS Service, all you need to do is:
+To use the Disneyland FASTPASS service, all you need to do is:

-- If the return time works for you, insert your admission ticket into the FASTPASS machine and you will receive a FASTPASS return time ticket.
+- If the return time works for you, insert your admission ticket into the FASTPASS machine and you will receive a FASTPASS return time reminder ticket.

-So Long, Paper Disneyland FASTPASS Tickets
+So Long, Paper FASTPASS Tickets

 Key Points of the Disneyland FASTPASS Service

-- All members of your party must have FASTPASSES to use the FASTPASS return entrance, but it is not necessary for your entire party to enter the FASTPASS distribution line.
-It saves more time if one person in your group enters the queue and obtains FASTPASSES for your whole party.
+- All members of your party must have FASTPASSes to use the FASTPASS return entrance, but it is not necessary for your entire party to enter the FASTPASS distribution line.
+It saves more time if one person in your group enters the queue and obtains FASTPASSes for your whole party.
 Your designated "FASTPASS runner" just needs to have all of your group's admission tickets to obtain return time tickets.

-- If you send a runner to get the FASTPASSES with everyone’s park tickets, keep in mind that all guests’ park tickets must have been used to enter the park that day.
+- If you send a runner to get the FASTPASSes with everyone’s park tickets, keep in mind that all guests’ park tickets must have been used to enter the park that day.
 You cannot acquire a FASTPASS for someone still asleep at the hotel.
 First come, first served.
 Park Hoppers need to have entered a park for the day.

-- You cannot obtain another FASTPASS until the start of the return time for your current FASTPASS or two hours since you obtained the FASTPASS have passed.
+- You cannot obtain another FASTPASS until the start of the return time for your current FASTPASS, or two hours since you obtained the FASTPASS have passed.
 It states on the FASTPASS at what time you will be eligible to acquire another FASTPASS.

 Disneyland FASTPASS Tips

-- Many rides at Disney California Adventure run through their FASTPASS distribution very quickly, so utilize them in the morning before they run out.
+- Many rides at Disney California Adventure run through their FASTPASS distribution very quickly, so use them in the morning before they run out.
 Disneyland Park usually has many more FASTPASS choices available later in the evening.

 - Acquire your second pass (even if you have not used your first one yet).
-In the morning, plan to use your FASTPASS near the end of the return window (you can arrive up to 10 minutes late) and take advantage of the shorter morning lines for rides that do not offer FASTPASS.
+In the morning, plan to use your FASTPASS near the end of the return window (you can arrive up to 15 minutes late) and take advantage of the shorter morning lines for rides that do not offer FASTPASS.